 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
-As of February 28, 2023, the Company has not generated any revenues and has incurred losses of \$19,330,311 (February 28, 2022 - \$19,769,716) since inception.
+As of November 30, 2023, the Company has not generated any revenues and has incurred losses of \$18,167,197 (February 28, 2023 - \$19,330,311) since inception.
 The Company's continued existence and plans for future growth depend on its ability to obtain additional capital.

 The Company's business may be affected by changes in political and market conditions, such as interest rates, availability of credit, inflation rates, changes in laws, and national and international circumstances.
-Recent geopolitical events, including, the outbreaks of the coronavirus (COVID-19) pandemic, relations between NATO and Russian Federation regarding the situation in Ukraine, and potential economic global challenges such as the risk of the higher inflation and energy crises, may create further uncertainty and risk with respect to the prospects of the Company's business.
+Recent geopolitical events, including relations between NATO and Russian Federation regarding the situation in Ukraine, the conflict in the Middle East and potential economic global challenges such as the risk of the higher inflation and energy crises, may create further uncertainty and risk with respect to the prospects of the Company's business.

 The above material uncertainties raise significant doubt about the Company's ability to continue as a going concern.
-Although these financial statements have been prepared on a going concern basis, the Company's continuing operations are dependent upon its ability to obtain adequate financing through debt or equity issuance.
+Although these financial statements have been prepared on a going concern basis, the Company's continuing operations are dependent upon its ability to obtain adequate financing through debt or equity issuance and funds received upon the sale, optioning or joint-venturing of its mineral properties.

-Notes to the Consolidated Financial Statements (expressed in Canadian dollars) For the Years Ended February 28, 2023 and February 28, 2022
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2023 and 2022